msb2kml/Msb2Kml/Documents/FirstUse.md

        of colored segments.

 ### Launching the application
-It has an red and green icon with the letters "M/K".
+It has a red and green icon with the letters "M/K".
+There are two panels on the screen, the bottom one is concerned by the processing from a remote GPS module: see the file "RemoteGPS" in this directory.
-From the start there are 2 branches: one to browse the previously processed logs and one to process a new log.
+From the top panel there are 2 branches: one to browse the previously processed logs and one to process a new log.
 It works with a succession of menus with the possibility to get back to the upper level.